 Frequently Asked Questions

-A: Maybe!
-Our summer camps are designed for children who will have completed K-5th grade before camp begins.
-If you have a rising kindergartner or rising 7th grader who you believe is developmentally and socially capable of being successful in a group of older (or younger) peers, we may make an exception.
+A: Our summer camps are designed for children who will have completed K-7th grade before camp begins.
+The requirement for children to have completed kindergarten is strict.
+If you have a camper who you believe is developmentally and socially capable of being successful in a group of older (or younger) peers, we may make an exception.
 Please contact our Education Director at [email protected] or 541-682-7892 to discuss your unique situation.

 A: We are only offering full-day camps this summer.
-Our camps run from 9am to 4pm, with extended care available from 8am to 5pm.
+Our camps run from 9am to 4pm, with extended care available.
 We have found that full-day camps better meet the needs of working parents in our community.
 Plus, full-day camps offer campers more time to engage with science inquiry and develop friendships with their peers this summer!

 A: We love hosting educational programming for early learners at Eugene Science Center.
 However, we simply don’t have the space to offer pre-K camps this summer.
 To learn more about summer programming for our littlest scientists, like our new Early STEM Storytime, visit this link.

 A: Yes!
 Summer Camp volunteers must complete an application, background or reference check, and an in-person training before volunteering.
 If you are a parent interested in volunteering while your child attends camp, you cannot volunteer for your child’s group but can help with a different age group or work behind the scenes.
-Campers are most likely to succeed in a group setting without mom or dad in the room.
 Learn more about volunteer opportunities here.